secdev/scapy/doc/scapy/advanced_usage.rst

 CAN-Interface Setup
 ~~~~~~~~~~~~~~~~~~~

-As final step to prepare the BBB’s CAN interfaces for usage, these
+As the final step to prepare the BBB's CAN interfaces for usage, these
-interfaces have to be setup through some terminal commands.
+interfaces have to be set up through some terminal commands.
 The bitrate
 can be chosen to fit the bitrate of a CAN bus under test.

 ::